 In its most simplest form, carne adovada consists of chunks of pork braised in a thick chile sauce flavored with garlic, Mexican oregano, cumin, and honey.
 This tender pork, coated in a thick red sauce, can be served in tortillas or over rice.

 Other than the pork, the most important ingredient in carne adovada is the dried chiles.
 The type of chile used in carne adovada is dried New Mexican chiles.
-Dried New Mexican chiles are fruity, slightly sweet and a bit acidic in flavor, they’re more mild that hot, are medium in size and have a deep, shiny red appearance.
+Dried New Mexican chiles are fruity, slightly sweet and a bit acidic in flavor, they’re more mild than hot, are medium in size and have a deep, shiny red appearance.
 Can’t find new dried Mexican chiles?
 You can use dried California chiles as a substitute.

 Ingredients in Carne Adovada

 - Pork Butt, sometimes labeled Boston Butt at the grocery store.
+Pork shoulder can also be used.

 - Dried New Mexican Chiles, dried California chiles or dried Guajillo chiles will also work.
+Look for them at your local Mexican market or in the Mexican aisle of your grocery store.
+You can also buy them online.

 - Garlic, you’ll need 5 large cloves.